1. Overview

 Living in a communal establishment

 A communal establishment is an establishment providing managed residential accommodation.
 "Managed" in this context means full- or part-time supervision of the accommodation.
-According to the 2011 Census, communal establishments include:
+According to Census 2021, communal establishments include:

-• hotels, guest houses, B&Bs and inns and pubs with residential accommodation with room for 10 or more guests
+• hotels, guest houses, hostels, and bed and breakfasts, all with residential accommodation for seven or more guests

 Communal establishments, bar a couple of exceptions, are not included in the families and household statistics.
 This is because the vast majority of communal establishments (for example, prisons, hospitals, hotel complexes and retirement homes) are not selected to participate in the Labour Force Survey (LFS) as these are not considered to be private addresses.